New Feature — Care Loop Messaging

 Per-Patient Control

-Toggle messaging on or off for each connected patient.
-You decide who can reach you.
+Enable Care Loop messaging for each connected patient.
+You decide who can reach your team.

-AES-256-GCM encryption at rest, HTTPS in transit, HIPAA audit logging, 7-year data retention.
+AES-256-GCM at rest, HTTPS in transit, audit logging, and documented thread history in one clinical record.

 Learn more about RTM billing